robonexx/connexion/README.md

 (thats about it for now, more to be added, pages for differetn classes, notes page, setting and profile for each user to be entered with their own content and info)

+everyone should be able to add posts /posts

+admin should be able to add user and update them also delete the users

 Focus was on creating a prototype and to learn role based authentication This project will continue and be released in august of 2024 as a communication app